dosemu2/dosemu2/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behaviour:

-**Attach the binaries**
+**Attach the binaries or provide an URL**
-If the problem needs specific DOS files to reproduce, please attach.
+If the problem needs specific DOS files to reproduce, please attach or provide the download URL.

 **Attach the log**
 It is located in ~/.dosemu/boot.log